krownlesskev/project-admin-dashboard/README.md

 # Project: Admin Dashboard

-## React/Sass, responsive design project
+## React/Sass, design project

-Developed this project to practice more on responsive design and styling with sass.
+Developed this project to practice more on styling with sass.

 Replicated a UI for an admin dashboard.

-Used the Material Design look without libraries.